trashbirdecology/bbsebird/README.md

 to:

-1.  provide a (currently) faster alternative to the R package `auk` for importing and munging the large eBird datasets\*
+1.  provide a (currently) faster alternative to the R package `auk` for importing and munging the large eBird datasets\*.
-2.  integrate the BBS and eBird observation datasets for use in JAGS (`rjags`) and `mcgv::jagam()` by binding data to a common, spatial sampling grid
+2.  integrate the BBS and eBird observation datasets for use in hierarchical modeling efforts by assigning point-referenced data to a gridded surface.
+3.  provide modeling workflow for analysing spatio-temporal dynamics in Nimble or JAGS.

 > \*[@cboettig](https://github.com/cboettig/) and
 > [@amstrimas](https://github.com/amstrimas/) are currently developing